Henry Haversham Godwin-Austen: Life in Burma and India

 From 1857 to June 1860 he had worked for the Survey of India, mainly around the Kazi Nag, Pir Panjal, and Marau-Warwan regions.
 He was given a permanent post in the Trigonometrical Survey and in 1860 mapped Shigar and the lower Saltoro Valley of Baltistan as far as the south face of K1, Masherbrum.
 In 1861, he traversed the Skoro La, beyond Skardu and Shigar, where he surveyed the Karakoram glaciers: Baltoro, Punmah, Biafo, Chiring, almost as far as the Old Mustagh Pass and Hispar.
 On this expedition, he climbed at least 1000 m above Urdukas on the Baltoro Glacier, and fixed the height and position of K2 for the first time.
+He was often at altitudes over 20,000 feet (6100 m), although he had no knowledge of technical mountaineering and carried no ice axe or climbing rope.
+Kenneth Mason, who knew Godwin-Austen personally, described him as "slight and extremely hardy, with little weight to carry, he had immense endurance and great enthusiasm."
+Of his accurate and beautiful surveys, Godwin-Austen wrote, "I was always mapping with a geological eye, and that makes a man look well at the country."

 In 1860, after a separation of some fifteen months, Godwin-Austen and Kudidje were reunited, and she accompanied him on his first expedition to Baltistan.
 However, after September 1860 she disappears from the record, and Godwin-Austen arranged the adoption of their son by a couple named Milner, so it is likely that Kudidje had died by late 1860.
 A few months before his death in 1923, Godwin-Austen received the surprise of a letter from a Mrs Barclay, one of their grandchildren, a daughter of Edward, and in reply recalled of Kudidje "She was a good wife with me and if there is anything now left that I can look back on and love, it is her memory and the way she looked after me."

 On 5 April 1861 Godwin-Austen married Pauline Georgiana, daughter of Lieutenant-Colonel Arthur Wellesley Chichele Plowden, granddaughter of William Plowden (1787–1880), an East India Company director, and niece of William Chichele Plowden, an Indian civilian.
 Their first child, Alfred, was born in March 1862, but lived less than three months.
 Pauline herself died in 1871, leaving one surviving son, Arthur.